 Social Venture Partners Vancouver is a community of 200+ engaged philanthropists who invest time, money and professional expertise into local non-profits that focus on serving vulnerable children and youth.
 Over the last 19 years, we have provided nearly 70 non-profits with more than $6 million in grants and approximately $18 million of in-kind support.
 SVP Vancouver is one of the largest affiliates of SVP International, a global network of over 40 organizations in as many cities.

-As the COVID-19 pandemic continues to intensify, the SVP staff and Board are closely monitoring the situation and ongoing updates from the federal and provincial governments as well as the BC Centre for Disease Control and the Public Health Agency of Canada.
-While we strongly recommend social distancing to “flatten the curve,” we also recommend social connection.
-Now more than ever, we must come together as a community and support those most in need.
+As British Columbia proceeds with its vaccination roll-out, the SVP staff and Board are continuing to closely monitor the situation and ongoing updates from the federal and provincial governments and health authorities as well as the BC Centre for Disease Control and the Public Health Agency of Canada.
+Our staff and office are carefully observing health guidelines and best practices so that we may continue to safely and effectively continue to support those most in need.

 In response to the COVID-19 crisis, SVP Vancouver is currently offering webinars and online information sessions to help non-profits deal with the economic impacts of the pandemic.